lawrence-iviani/lisa-odas/demo/lisa-ODAS-receiver/README.md

 ## Run the demo!

 You need to run two applications.
-The `odaslive` that performs all the cool audio processing and the `matrix-odas` that receives the result and draws it in the MATRIX Everloop, and perform a basic speech recognition (TODO: going to change, in evolution).
+The `odaslive` that performs all the cool audio processing and the `lisa_speech_recognition` that receives the result and draws it in the MATRIX Everloop, and perform a basic speech recognition (TODO: going to change, in evolution).

 In one terminal, run one of the possivle demo.
 (TODO: a number of requirements should be satisfied)
 ```batch